-I terms of my academic interests and history, I obtained a B.Th Degree in Theology from the University of Wales Lampeter (2010) as well as a MA in Systematic & Philosophical Theology (2014) from the University of Nottingham.
-I have just completed my Ph.D (2020) in the Theology of St Augustine of Hippo, at the University of Nottingham with Prof Thomas O’Loughlin.
-My Doctoral thesis is focused on Augustine’s notion of friendship in relation to belonging to the Church.
+I terms of my academic interests and history, I obtained a B.Th Degree in Theology from the University of Wales, Lampeter (2010) as well as a MA in Systematic & Philosophical Theology (2014) from the University of Nottingham.
+I have just completed my Ph.D (2020) in the Theology on the theology of St Augustine of Hippo’s notion of friendship, at the University of Nottingham with Prof Thomas O’Loughlin.
+My Doctoral thesis is focused on Augustine’s vision of friendship in relation to belonging to the Church.
 I am also interested in the role of classical philosophy and its place in the formation of Christian doctrine (what we believe and why).
 I also enjoy classical literature, both Greek and Latin, the Aeneid is my favourite!
 I have an interest in the translation and transmission of both Greek and Latin texts.
 I have also been known to make Byzantine Icons for devotional purposes.
 You can find one of mine in the Church.

 Forthcoming and Published Works